Insomnia

 • Impaired work performance

 The National Medical Journal of India reveals that nearly 33 percent of Indian adults suffer from insomnia.
 Some people may show symptoms of insomnia at least three times every week that may last for up to three months.
-Psychologists refer to this as chronic insomnia whereas insomnia problems that last for less than three months are labeled as short-term insomnia problems.
+Psychologists refer to this as chronic insomnia, whereas insomnia problems that last for less than three months are labelled as short-term insomnia problems.
 Those affected by periodic sleep disorder problems can seek treatment for intermittent insomnia.

 Obstructive sleep apnea is when your breathing stops involuntarily for a period of time during sleep; this happens because the soft tissues in your throat temporarily relax, which leads to the narrowing or closing of the airway, resulting in the obstruction of breathing.
-On the other hand, central sleep apnea is when your breathing stops involuntarily for a period of time during sleep because your brain doesn’t send proper signals to the muscles that are responsible to control your breathing.
+On the other hand, central sleep apnea is when your breathing stops involuntarily for a period of time during sleep because your brain doesn’t send proper signals to the muscles that are responsible for controlling your breathing.

 • Sleepwalking